SHARPS INJURY & CLINICAL WASTE MANAGEMENT

 • whilst re-sheathing or recapping a needle.

-• sharps storage boxes kept in the equipment and medical training rooms and medical sacs
+• misuse of sharps storage boxes kept in the equipment and medical training rooms and medical sacs

 General principles for safe handling of sharps